ye-kyaw-thu/myOCR/README.md

 ## Random Samples

-We used 14 different fonts for our experiments and two random text image samples for each font are as shown below:
+We used 14 different Myanmar fonts for our experiments.
+Two random text image samples for each font are shown in the table below:

 | No | Font name | Text Image Sample-1 | Text Image Sample-2 |
 |----|-----------|---------------------|---------------------|